 The type of air filter in your home directly correlates to your indoor air quality.
-For the average person you can get away with a cheap filter in the short-term (we’ll discuss the long-term later on).
-However, if you have any respiratory or other medical needs then you cannot afford to skimp out on your air filtration system.
+For the average person, you can get away with a cheap filter in the short-term (we’ll discuss the long-term later on).
+However, if you have any respiratory issues or other medical needs then you cannot afford to skimp out on your air filtration system.
 This is especially true if you have allergies, asthma, or other respiratory infections.

-High-quality HEPA filters are best air filters for allergies and crucial for individuals suffering from lung conditions or other respiratory ailments.
+High-quality HEPA filters are the best air filters for allergies and crucial for individuals suffering from lung conditions or other respiratory ailments.

 Know the Size of Air Filter You Need

-Thicker air filters are more efficient than thinner filters but modifying your home HVAC system to accommodate the thicker filter is something best left to a professional.
+Thicker air filters are more efficient than thinner filters, but modifying your home HVAC system to accommodate the thicker filter is something best left to a professional.
 The average person can get away with the standard one-inch thick filters.
 For most homes, there is not much reason to go beyond the standard sized filters.
 Only upgrade if a certified HVAC technician advises you to do so.

 Know the Filter Types